mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Creation of an api service

 Right now, http methods are implemented using $.get(), $.post(), etc. or, on the server side, via axios.get(), axios.post(), etc. Modern Ember encourages the use of the ember-fetch package.
 With that package, we could make an api service so that client components could do api.get(), api.post(), etc. (A similar centralization could be done on the server side as well.)
 By centralizing all http requests into a service, it becomes easier to change how http requests are done if ember-fetch ever gets upgraded or a new approach is introduced.

+## Superclasses

+There are a variety of superclasses

+- Component - UserSignUp, ErrorHandling
+- Model - Auditable
+- Route - Authenticated

+I need to figure out if something needs to be done about this.
+I know that the Component superclasses should be made into services.

 ## Cleaning up packages and unused elements